nuuuwan/news_lk3_data/README.md

 *2024-05-13 13:08:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Foreigner-injured-after-falling-from-Lotus-tower/108-282488) · `en`

-A foreigner sustained injuries while experiencing the Base Jump event at the Lotus Tower a Foreigner falls during Lotus Tower Base Jump event.

-A foreigner sustained injuries while participating in the Base Jump event at the Lotus Tower a short while ago.
+A foreigner sustained injuries while experiencing the Base Jump event at the Lotus Tower a short while ago.

 An eyewitness reported that the foreigner delayed opening his parachute after jumping from the tower.